 The Baltimore Metropolitan Council (BMC) serves as the host agency of the BRTB.
-In this capacity, the BMC provides technical staff to assist the BRTB and its advisory committees.
-The technical staff includes transportation planners and engineers, traffic modelers, demographers, urban designers, GIS specialists, and other planning professionals.
+In this capacity, the BMC provides staff to assist the BRTB and its advisory committees.
+These staff include transportation planners and engineers, traffic modelers, demographers, urban designers, GIS specialists, and other planning professionals.